DavidNix/nix-personal-blog/content/post/error-handling-in-go.md

 ```

 For simple things, it's okay to have that nesting.
 But what if there's
-additonal nesting like `if/else`?
+additional nesting like `if/else`?
 It could quickly become hard to read.

 Whereas in Go: